Current Gallery: Tudor & Elizabethan / tudorelizabethan062

 About the Costume

-This excellent red jacket was made for the 2005 television mini-series The Virgin Queen, where it was worn by Anne-Marie Duff as Queen Elizabeth I. The piece appears again in La dame de Monsoreau, a 2008 television movie, where it was worn by Esther Nubiola as Diane de Monsoreau.
-In 2010 the piece was used for the role of Catherine Howard, played by Tamzin Merchant in an episode of the television series The Tudors.
+This excellent red jacket was made for the 2005 television miniseries The Virgin Queen, where it was worn by Anne-Marie Duff as Queen Elizabeth I. The piece appears again in La dame de Monsoreau, a 2008 television movie, where it was worn by Esther Nubiola as Diane de Monsoreau.
+In 2010 the piece was used for the role of Katherine Howard, played by Tamzin Merchant in an episode of the television series The Tudors.

 About the Costume